algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 uwsgi --plugin python --wsgi-file alignakbackend.py --callable app --socket xxx.xxx.xxx.xxx:5000 --protocol=http --enable-threads
 ```

 > **Fix and Tips:** If you encounter difficulties, please check you have _MongoDB_ and _uwsgi-plugin-python_ installed.
 Check error during process.
 Try to remove any _*.pyc_ in current folder.
-Try logout and login to see if that's not a problem of updating paths.
+Try logout and login to see if that's not a problem of paths updating.

 # Alignak WebUI

-Now we have alignak daemons started by user alignak and alignak-backend starting by sudo and uwsgi.
-We can install alignak-webui !
+Now we have alignak daemons and alignak-backend started by the user _alignak_, We can install alignak-webui !
 Let's go:

 ```bash
 cd ~/repos